CellBIS/CellBIS-Random/README.md

 # CellBIS::Random
-Utilities for random character from string
+Tools for random character from string